sohale/sohale.github.io/pages/reinvented.md

 * Histogram Equalisation: grey-scale (and colour?) in image processing.

-* A simple version of Metropolis MCMC Algorithm
+* A simple version of MCMC Algorithm
    * (for any arbitrary non-normalised distribution)